 We are honored to announce that Erin Michalak and CREST.BD have been awarded the prestigious Canadian Institutes of Health Research (CIHR) Gold Leaf Prize for Transformation: Patient Engagement.
-The prize will be presented by Her Excellency the Right Honourable Julie Payette, Governor General of Canada, on June 20, 2019 at Rideau Hall in Ottawa.
+The prize was presented by Her Excellency the Right Honourable Julie Payette, Governor General of Canada, on June 20, 2019 at Rideau Hall in Ottawa.

 The Gold Leaf Prize

 Every two years, the Canadian Institutes of Health Research (CIHR) awards Gold Leaf Prizes in four categories for excellence in health research and its translation into benefits for Canadians.
 The celebrations formally recognizes Canada’s best and brightest health researchers with the goal of promoting the future of health research.

 The recipients for this year’s Gold Leaf Prizes are:

 The Gold Leaf Prize for Transformation in Patient Engagement recognizes that transformation is an essential element to building a strong Canadian health research enterprise.
 According to the official CIHR prize announcement, CREST.BD was awarded the prize in recognition of our use of Community-Based Participatory Research, which “ensures researchers work hand-in-hand with patients and members of the BD communities, from setting priorities to developing research protocol,” as well as for “produc[ing] meaningful new knowledge in their research priority areas: quality of life, stigma, psychological interventions, and self-care.”